 The age of the housing stock is often related to average values.
-The chart below shows that Nubian Square has the second largest share of units in structures built in the year 2000 or later.
+Figure E.18 shows that Nubian Square has the second largest share of units in structures built in the year 2000 or later.
 Brookline Village has the smallest.
 Note, however, that these proportions include rental units as well as owner-occupied units.

-Figure E.18: Percent of Housing Units Built after 1999 (2019)
+Figure E.18: Percentage of Housing Units in Structure Built 2000 or Later, Nubian Square and Comparison Areas, 2019